fmansoori/FoPA/ReadMe.txt

 Format of the experiment data:

-The "DEGfile" is a file containing the Entrez ID of genes found to be differentially expressed between disease and normal samples, the "allfile" is a tab-delemited file with the Entrez ID of all genes profiled on the microarray and the moderated t-score of each gene when comparing the desease and normal samples.
+The "DEGfile" is a file containing the Entrez ID of genes found to be differentially expressed between disease and normal samples, the "allfile" is a tab-delimited file with the Entrez ID of all genes profiled on the Microarray and the moderated t-score of each gene when comparing the disease and normal samples.
 Some samples of these files could be found in ./data/input_genes folder.